Nikolay Muravyov-Karsky

 Nikolay Nikolayevich Muravyov-Karsky (Николай Николаевич Муравьёв-Карский; 13 August 1794 – 4 November 1866 (Note: Julian calendar: 2 Aug.
 1794 – 23 Oct.
 1866)) was an Imperial Russian military officer, a general of the Russian Army and a writer.
-A member of the mighty Muravyov family.
-He became famous for the capture of Kars in the Crimean War, for which he was unofficially nicknamed Karsky ("of Kars").
+A member of the prominent Muravyov family, he became famous for the capture of Kars in 1855 during the Crimean War, following which he became unofficially nicknamed Karsky ("of Kars").

 Biography

 He founded a circle in Moscow that aimed to establish a republic on Sakhalin Island and was a member of the Sacred Artel circle (St. Petersburg, 1814–17; many members of both circles became Decembrists).
 In 1816 he was seconded to the commander of the Separate Georgian (from 1820 Separate Caucasian) Corps Lieutenant-General A. P. Yermolov, in 1817 he travelled to Persia as part of an extraordinary embassy.
 Muravyov took part in an expedition to the eastern shore of the Caspian Sea, negotiated with the Khan of Khiva on trade between the khanate and Russia (1819–20).

 Muravyov fought well at the Battle of Akhaltsikhe in the Russo-Turkish War and distinguished himself during the Battle of Warsaw of the November Uprising.
 Continuing to serve in the military, he took active part in the fights of the Crimean War, being Namestnik and commander of the Separate Caucasus Corps (11.12.1854–3.8.1856).
 On his arrival in the Caucasus, in a letter to the general of the Infantry Yermolov he accused the Caucasian troops of loss of fighting spirit and "disorder, rooted in many years of careless management" (the letter and a polemical anonymous response to it by Prince D. I. Svyatopolk-Mirsky soon became public).
 For Muravyov's role in the Siege of Kars, captured on November 28, 1855 (according to Gregorian calendar), "Karski/Karsky" ("of Kars") was added to his surname in society and later in literature, although he did not officially receive this title.

 In 1855 he tried to achieve a truce with Shamil.
 Instead of "formidable expeditions" against the highlanders, which, in his opinion, had no real result, he advocated increased colonization of the occupied territories.
 Disagreement with these proposals was the reason for his resignation.
 He also served as a member of the State Council from 1856.